flamingo-stack/openframe-oss-tenant/openframe/services/openframe-stream/README.md

 ## Troubleshooting
 • Check NiFi logs or Kafka logs for errors in data pipelines.
 • Validate that relevant topics exist in Kafka.
+• Use NiFi's UI to visually inspect flow graphs and data provenance.

 ## Metrics & Monitoring
 • NiFi can expose metrics or be integrated into Prometheus.
 • NiFi “backpressure” conditions might trigger alerts defined in the openframe/monitoring setup.